PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ## Notes

 * Python 3.12, built separately per architecture — never mix containers across architectures.
-* **This environment is now a superset of the previously standalone ML stack.** It includes everything the ML environment had — including PySR/Julia — plus SmartSim/SmartRedis and RedisAI's TensorFlow/ONNX Runtime/LibTorch backends.
+* **This environment is now a superset of the previously standalone ML stack.** It includes everything the ML environment had — including PySR/Julia when selected — plus SmartSim/SmartRedis and RedisAI's TensorFlow/ONNX Runtime/LibTorch backends.
 A separate `PythonML/` environment is not needed if you use this stack.
+* **PySR/Julia is optional**, controlled per architecture by `INSTALL_PYSR` (Section 1), persisted to `install-options-$ENV_ARCH.sh`, and recorded again in `runtime-$ENV_ARCH.sh` as `SMARTSIM_PYSR_ENABLED` for the loader to read.
+Skipping it saves build time and disk space for users who never run symbolic regression; switching it on later requires a full rebuild (Section 10/12), not just an update.
-* SmartSim and SmartRedis install from the CSC forks (`PentagonToy/SmartSim`, `PentagonToy/SmartRedis`, `csc-develop` branch), not PyPI — no runtime patching remains in `extra4SmartSim.sh` / `update4SmartSim.sh`.
+* SmartSim and SmartRedis install from the CSC forks (`PentagonToy/SmartSim`, `PentagonToy/SmartRedis`, `csc-develop` branch), not PyPI — no runtime patching remains in `extra4SmartSim.sh` / `update4SmartSim.sh`, and neither is affected by the PySR toggle.
-* **PySR's Julia dependency is resolved and precompiled at build time**, exactly as in the standalone ML stack, and the writable runtime copy of the Julia project is now created **once**, immediately after a successful Tykky build (Section 5.1) — not on every `source`.
+* When `INSTALL_PYSR=yes`, **PySR's Julia dependency is resolved and precompiled at build time**, exactly as in the standalone ML stack, and the writable runtime copy of the Julia project is created **once**, immediately after a successful Tykky build (Section 5.1) — not on every `source`.
 The Julia depot (precompiled packages) stays read-only and is layered in via `JULIA_DEPOT_PATH`. `PYTHON_JULIAPKG_OFFLINE=yes` prevents any runtime re-download.
+None of this happens when `INSTALL_PYSR=no`.
-* The loader (`Python4SmartSim.sh`) is a **pure loader**: it must be sourced (not executed), is idempotent across repeated sourcing thanks to a `path_prepend` helper, and only loads the GCC module recorded in `runtime-$ENV_ARCH.sh` if it isn't already loaded.
+* The loader (`Python4SmartSim.sh`) is a **pure loader**: it must be sourced (not executed), is idempotent across repeated sourcing thanks to a `path_prepend` helper, only loads the GCC module recorded in `runtime-$ENV_ARCH.sh` if it isn't already loaded, and only configures Julia/PySR variables if `SMARTSIM_PYSR_ENABLED=yes` was recorded for this architecture.
-* Jupyter kernels run through a **launcher wrapper** (`jupyter-kernel-$ENV_ARCH.sh`) that sources the loader before starting `ipykernel_launcher`, so notebook kernels — including under VS Code — always match an interactive terminal session rather than duplicating environment variables inside `kernel.json`.
+* Jupyter kernels run through a **launcher wrapper** (`jupyter-kernel-$ENV_ARCH.sh`) that sources the loader before starting `ipykernel_launcher`, so notebook kernels — including under VS Code — always match an interactive terminal session, PySR toggle included, rather than duplicating environment variables inside `kernel.json`.
 * `smart build` runs identically on both architectures and builds all three RedisAI backends by default; `--skip-python-packages` is used because TensorFlow/PyTorch/ONNX Python packages are already managed via `requirements.in`.
 * `jax[cuda12]`, `onnx`, `onnxruntime`, `numpy`, and `protobuf` are intentionally unpinned and resolve to the newest compatible versions at build time.
 The exact installed versions are recorded in `requirements-$ENV_ARCH.txt` — validate the resolved environment with `uv pip check`.
 * Placeholders (`Harry`/`Dumbledore`/`project_xxxxxxx`) are set once in the identity file (Section 0).
 * `requirements.in` = direct deps, not SmartSim/SmartRedis themselves; `requirements-$ENV_ARCH.txt` = installed-state snapshot, not a lockfile.
 * Every `uv pip install` uses `--link-mode=copy`.
-* The native SmartRedis library (Section 6) is unrelated to `smart build`/RedisAI and the Julia toolchain, and is built on both architectures as usual.
-The GCC module needed for it varies by target system (Roihu, Mahti, Puhti) and is now recorded once in `runtime-$ENV_ARCH.sh` at build time, rather than guessed from hostname at every `source`.
+* The native SmartRedis library (Section 6) is unrelated to `smart build`/RedisAI and the Julia toolchain, and is built on both architectures as usual regardless of the PySR toggle.
+The GCC module needed for it varies by target system (Roihu, Mahti, Puhti) and is recorded once in `runtime-$ENV_ARCH.sh` at build time, alongside the PySR-enabled flag, rather than guessed from hostname at every `source`.